lancewalton/concordion-element-syntax/README.md

       scala
 ```

-Then the project/src/test/resources directory will have a web subdirectory containining bootstrap.min.css and bootstrap.min.js.
+Then the `project/src/test/resources` directory will have a web subdirectory containining `bootstrap.min.css` and `bootstrap.min.js`.

 Altogether, it should look like this: